knikolaeff/pycollege/README.md

 ## pycollege
 Small programs, I've written in Python which I used for a college degree.

-We had a great focus on tkinter framework, which I don't like, but it is what it is
+We had a great focus on tkinter framework, that I don't like, but it is what it is

 Currently it has:
 1. Discriminant calculator